Cryp7ic/maltor/README.md

         \/     \/
 v0.1.1
 ```
-Maltor is an open source CLI tool for static malware analysis written in Python
+Maltor is an open source CLI tool for static malware analysis written in Python.